prompt-cash/integration-examples/README.md

 add a signature to each payment to prevent spoofing.

 #### Installation
+In the `config.php` file, add the following:
+- your Account `PublicToken` and `SecretToken`

 In the `index.php` file, add the following:
-- your Account `PublicToken` and `SecretToken`
 - customize payment amount, currency and other parameters as needed